 If your vehicle needs to be licensed continuously and you don’t license it for more than one year, we’ll automatically cancel the registration.

-If your vehicle doesn’t need to be licensed continuously and you don’t license it for more than two years, we’ll automatically cancel the registration.
+If your vehicle doesn’t need to be licensed continuously and you don’t license it for more than 2 years, we’ll automatically cancel the registration.

 If you want to use your vehicle on the road again, you’ll need to register it again.